SPAN 1003 - Introduction to Spanish IA

 Learning & Teaching Activities

-Tutorials are used for oral and aural practice.
-All tutorials are conducted in Spanish.
+- Tutorials are used for oral and aural practice in Spanish.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1 X 1 hour lecture per week 12 hours per semester 1 x 1 hour online lectutre 12 hours per semester 2 x 1-hour tutorials per week 24 hours per semester 4 hours homework completion per week 48 hours per semester 1 hour online quizzes preparation and completion per week 12 hours per semester 2 hours reading per week 24 hours per semester 22 hours test preparation per semester 22 hours per semester TOTAL WORKLOAD 154 hours per semester
+3 X 40 minute lectures per week 24 hours per semester 2 x 1-hour tutorials per week 24 hours per semester 4 hours homework completion per week 48 hours per semester 3 hour online-quizzes preparation and completion (5 weeks) 15 hours per semester 2 hours reading per week 24 hours per semester 19 hours test preparation and completion per semester 20 hours per semester TOTAL WORKLOAD 154 hours per semester

 Learning Activities Summary